-Reactive Rover is a 7-week behavior modification course designed for dogs exhibiting aggressive or reactive behaviors toward other dogs, people or both.
+Reactive Rover is a 7-week Behavior Modification course specifically designed for dogs exhibiting aggressive or reactive behaviors toward other dogs, people or both.
 It is also designed for dogs that are leash aggressive.
 This course helps address challenging behaviors such as growling, barking, lunging, and biting.
+Our Reactive Rover Class is a targeted program designed to help handlers address and reshape aggressive behavior in their dogs.”

-If your dog is showing signs of aggression or potentially dangerous behavior, this class is essential.
-Without the right intervention, these behaviors can escalate and pose serious risks.
+If your dog is exhibiting aggression or risky behavior, enrolling in this essential class is critical.
+Without proper training, these issues can escalate and pose a serious liability.”

 The first class is an orientation without dogs to prepare you for the class.
 Classes are held outdoors at a private location (away from people and other dogs).
 At the beginning of actual hands-on training, each handler and their dog will be positioned at a safe distance.
 Safety is our first priority.